atom-box/1-A.P.I.-capstone/README.md

 (1)
 create the database tables
 in **migration.js**
+Use GREP to confirm: There is no mention of 'migration.js' in the jillions of lines of legacy code for this assignment; it only occurs in the instructions, therefore, 'migration.js' is supposed to be called by your code, most likely by the 'server.js'.
+Furthermore, use FIND to confirm that no version of SERVER.JS exists yet, except as mentioned in two places: the instructions/readme, and in the npm, which uses it for NPM START.
 (2)
 - Create and export your Express app from a root-level file called **server.js**
-- Accept and set an optional port argument for your server to listen on from `process.env.PORT`
+- Accept and set an optional port argument for your server to listen on from `    `
 - If `process.env.PORT` is not set, server should run on port `4000` (this is where the provided front-end will make requests to) and
 (3)